iip-ecosphere/platform/platform/documentation/PREREQUISITES.md

 ## Execution

-- JDK 21 (tested with JDK 21.0.2), JDK 17 (tested with JDK 17.0.10)
+- JDK 21 (tested with JDK 21.0.2), JDK 17 (tested with JDK 17.0.10); either one in in path, evironment variable ``JAVA_HOME`` set to JDK installation directory
-- Maven 3.9.7
+- Maven 3.9.7 in path
-- Python 3.9.6 (not yet prepared for implicit virtual environments)
+- Python 3.9.6 in path with packages `pyyaml` and `pyflakes` (not yet prepared for implicit virtual environments)
-- Docker
+- Docker in path

 For the Web-UI (see also (Angular version compatibility matrix)[https://angular.io/guide/versions]).
 More recent versions may not work.